KrX3D/Energy-and-Power-Monitor-Integration/README.md

-# Energy-and-Power-Monitor-Integration
+# Energy and Power Monitor Integration

-A Home Assistant Integration to group energy and power sensors for rooms or smart power monitor devices, and get the values of the grouped entities and also the not tracked power
+A Home Assistant integration to group energy and power sensors for rooms or smart meter devices.
+This integration allows you to track the values of grouped entities and monitor untracked power consumption.

-############################
+---

-UNDER DEVELOPMENT - STILL TESTING
+### ⚠️ UNDER DEVELOPMENT - STILL TESTING ⚠️

-############################

-Hello, this is my first integration and my first reposity which i opened myself.
-Im still prety "new" to managing github, so bear with me.

-Im greatfull for ideas to improve this integration and pointing/fixing some problems.

-############################

-What is this integration: (will be updated soon with more infos)
+---

+### Introduction

+Hello!
+This is my first integration and my first GitHub repository, so please bear with me as I'm still learning to manage everything in Github.
+I'm open to any ideas to improve this integration and would greatly appreciate any help with identifying and fixing issues.

+---

+### What Does This Integration Do?

+> _More information will be added soon._

-- in th is integration you can create several groups for your energy and power sensors
+- This integration allows you to create multiple groups for your energy and power sensors.
-- most of the dropdown boxes get filtered, so if you added an energy/power sensor to one integration entity it wont show up for selection anymore until it gets unselected
+- Most dropdown boxes are filtered to avoid duplicate selections.
+For example, once an energy/power sensor is added to one integration entity, it will no longer appear for selection until it is unselected.
-- on the first gui you can select between energy and power which will filter the entities on the second gui
+- The initial GUI allows you to choose between "Energy" and "Power", filtering the entities available in the second GUI.

+**Second GUI:**
-- Second gui:
+- **Entities:**
-    -Entities:
-        - Select the energy/power entities for i.e the Living Room
+  - Select the energy/power entities for a specific room (e.g., the Living Room).
-        - A sensor will be created with all energy/power values combined i.e. "Selected entities - Power"
+  - A sensor will be created that combines all selected energy/power values.
+For example: "Living Room - Power".
-    - Smart Monitor Device
+- **Smart Meter Device:**
-        Select an Smart Meter for that room (Living Room), you can also leave it to None.
-The value of the selected Smart Meter will be used to and the selected entities for that room will be subtracted.
-The difference will be put into a second sensor i.e. "Untracked - Power"
+  - You can optionally select a Smart Meter for the room (e.g., Living Room) or leave it as "None".
+The value of the selected Smart Meter will be subtracted from the sum of the selected entities in that room.
+The difference will be stored in a second sensor, such as "Untracked - Power".
-    - If you have more Rooms/Subrooms created they will be shown under Created Rooms.
+  - If you have created more rooms/subrooms, they will appear under **Created Rooms**.
-        - Selecting the room will add the value of i.e. "Selected entities - Power" and if present i.e. "Untracked - Power" to this room
+  - Selecting a room will aggregate the values from sensors like "Living Room - Power" and "Untracked - Power" (if present).

-- So you can create something like a tree "view", where the topmost can have all the values combined
+- You can build a hierarchical view, where the topmost entity aggregates all the values from sub-entities:

                                           HOUSE
-                "Living Room"               "Kitchen"                   "Bath"  ......
+            "Living Room"               "Kitchen"                   "Bathroom"  ...
-        "Plug Window" "Plug Table"      "Device 1" "Device 2"           "Fan"   ......
+    "Plug Window" "Plug Table"      "Device 1" "Device 2"             "Fan"     ...

-- Like this you can see which device/room consumes how much energy/power
+This way, you can monitor which device or room consumes how much energy or power.

-############################

-So far it seems to work for me, the only known problems that i dont understand how to fix them right now are:
+---

+### Current Issues (Known Bugs)

+Here are some known problems that I am currently working on fixing, and some i currently don't know hot to solve:

+1. **Add/Reconfigure GUI:**
-- Add/reconfig gui -> Smart Monitor Device dropdown -> howto remove the X or set the default to None when clicking X (showing it in the gui)
+ - In the Smart Meter Device dropdown, how can I remove the 'X' or set the default to "None" when the 'X' is clicked, currently it is empty when clicked X

+2. **Add/Reconfigure GUI:**
-- Add/reconfig gui -> update the entities from one dropdown box when selecting an entity in a second dropdown box (Smart Monitor Device - Entity dropdowns)
+ - How can I update the entities in one dropdown box when an entity is selected in a second dropdown box (e.g., Smart Meter Device and Entity dropdowns)?

+3. **Add:**
-- Add -> created an entry with i.e. "Power - XXXX" but when clicking on reconfig the title ist updated again to this schema -> config_flow.py line 407 -> title=f"{translated_entity_type} - {self.options[CONF_ROOM]}",
+ - When creating an entry like "Living Room" the titel gets updated to "Power - Living Room", but on the reconfigure button the "Power - " part get removed from the title  (see "config_flow.py", line 407).
+The title is set as title=f"{translated_entity_type} - {self.options[CONF_ROOM]}".

+4. **Reconfigure GUI:**
-- Reconfig gui -> renaming an option -> also updating/deleting the new sensor name in all the other options -> sensor attribute "selected_entities" and "Energy and Power Monitor"
+ - When renaming an option, how can I update/delete the new sensor name across all other options?
+Specifically, this affects the sensor attributes "selected_entities" and "Energy and Power Monitor".

+5. **Translations:**
-- only German and English translation are tested, all other translation where created by ChatGPT, so hopefully they are good
+ - Only German and English translations have been tested.
+All other translations were created using ChatGPT, so please let me know if there are any inaccuracies.

+6. **Sensor Update Interval:**
-- update intervall of all sensors needs to be better handled
+ - The update interval for all sensors needs better handling.

+---

+### Upcoming Features

-im currently also working on a custom card and i post the link here when its finished.
+I'm also working on a custom card for this integration.
+I'll post the link here once it's ready.